By Wade Ellett, Let’s Move Quad Cities Outdoor Blogger

 If you’re looking for a day camp or a traditional overnight camp where your child can grow and learn valuable skills, they’ve got you covered.

 Additionally, Camp Abe Lincoln provides opportunities for your older kids too.

 Is your child interested in horsemanship?
 If so, Camp Abe Lincoln’s Resident Horse Camp, for ages 10-14 will really wow them!
 They’ll be able to focus on riding, but also on caring for horses.
 They’ll still get to immerse themselves in the camp experience, participating in cabin and group activities.

 Teen camp, for teenagers for 13-15, will give your teen the chance to grow into a young adult alongside peers.
 They will work together on projects that will improve the camp for years to come.
 Of course, they’ll still get to share their favorite camp activities with their friends.

-This year, Camp Abe Lincoln has partnered with River Music Experience to create a Music Camp from June 18-23.
+Camp Abe Lincoln has partnered with River Music Experience again for a second summer of Music Camp July 8-13.
 Your kids will spend the morning in a music program with RME staff, but will spend the afternoon engaging in traditional camp activities, like canoeing and archery.